KimSondabe/Cross-Compile/README.md

 ## How to cross-compile a program to Raspberry Pi4 using Linux OS 64 bit
 ### 1. Install Necessary Tools
-To cross-compile a driver for PCA9685, you need to set up the following tools:
+To cross-compile a program, you need to set up the following tools:
 The cross-compiler (`arm-linux-gnueabihf-gcc`) and supporting packages:
 ```bash
 sudo apt update